kubermatic/docs/content/kubermatic/v2.21/architecture/compatibility/OS-support-matrix/_index.en.md

 * Flatcar (Stable channel)
 * Rocky Linux beginning with 8.0
 * Ubuntu LTS beginning with 18.04
-* CentOS beginning with 7.4
+* CentOS beginning with 7.4 excluding stream versions
 * Amazon Linux 2
 * SLES beginning with 15.0 (only on AWS)